The Monetization of Fiscal Deficits: What is it Exactly?

 For the reasons discussed, if implemented correctly, monetization should lead to consider public debt statistics net of the share of monetized debt – another very critical element that is commonly forgotten when discussing about this topic.
 If monetization happens, then net (not gross) public debt should be used as the only sensible definition of public debt for fiscal policy decisions or for discussions on budget rules and financial stability.
 Once monetized, debt simply ceases to exist and debt sustainability analyses should disregard it, focusing instead only on the actual financial obligations of the public sector.

-This point seems goes unnoticed in the recent communication on this topic from one of the members of the Bank of England’s Monetary Policy Committee (Vlieghe, 2020), since even under the recent decision of the Bank of England to finance UK Treasury (if markets turn sour during Covid19), the financing would still be in the form of loan advances.
+This point seems goes unnoticed in the recent communication on this topic from one of the members of the Bank of England’s Monetary Policy Committee (Vlieghe, 2020), since even under the recent recent decision of the Bank of England to finance UK Treasury (see here), if markets turn sour during Covid19, the financing would still be in the form of loan advances.

 One should cautiously consider that monetization can weaken the disciplining effect of a hard budget constraint.[2][2]
 Yet, the benefits of the monetization of fiscal deficits would outweigh the associated costs in the event of serious economic emergencies (such as the one we are going through) and when its potential inflationary consequences are unsubstantial (as is the case today).